pravatiswain/twitter-influencer/README.md

 # twitter-influencer
-Second capstone project for Springboard- Detecting twitter influencer for various products or brand
+Second capstone project for Springboard: Detecting twitter influencer for various products or brand